SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_configuration.rst

      - Text
      -

-The following is an example of the generated output in Studio:
+The following is an example of the generated output:

 **Comment** - *Need generated output example.*